-As a property owner, I am very concerned that if you do not approve uses such as the water reclamation facility that WRM is proposing on this site, your action will set a precedent that will devalue the broad spectrum that I-4 zoning allows.
+As property owners, we are very concerned that if you do not approve uses such as the water reclamation facility that WRM is proposing on this site, your action will set a precedent that will devalue the broad spectrum that I-4 zoning allows.
 As other heavy use companies look to locate in Central Florida to provide essential services and create jobs, they will bypass Orange County.

-Please vote to allow the water reclamation facility to be located in Cypress Business Park where it belongs.
-Not only do I not have any concerns with its use or potential impacts to the surrounding area, I believe it is the correct zoning and will enhance the value of all our properties.
+Please vote to allow the water reclamation facility to be located in our business park where it belt.
+So Not only do we not have any concerns with its use or potential important the surrounding area, we believe it is the correct zoning and with the value of all our properties.